Joz3d/Galaxy-Apple-Wallet/README.md

 2. If you are for some reason using the deprecated direct-db model:

-	a.
-Use the same user that _eGalaxy_ (the _Galaxy_ Webstore) uses to connect to the database.
+	A. Use the same user that _eGalaxy_ (the _Galaxy_ Webstore) uses to connect to the database.

-	b.
-Create a new database user specifically for this application, who is restricted to connecting to the database from only the web server hosting this application.
+	B. Create a new database user specifically for this application, who is restricted to connecting to the database from only the web server hosting this application.
 This user should have READ-ONLY access to the following tables and columns:

 		Orders (ContactID, OrderID)
 		CustContacts (Email, CustContactID, FirstName, LastName)